 and small predators and malaria-free, this is a very popular destination.

 Accommodation includes camping and self-catering chalets, large, hotel-style lodges and one small, stylish lodge deep in the reserve.
 Of course, many visitors to the park stay in the nearby Sun City

 .
 As well as exploring in their own vehicle, you could join an organised game drive, an escorted walk or - for something a little different - do a hot air balloon ride over the park.

-The Pilanesberg National Park, which covers some 55 000 hectare, is the fourth largest in southern Africa.
+The Pilanesberg National Park, which covers some 55 000 hectares, is the fourth largest in southern Africa.
 This malaria-free park is perched on the eroded vestiges of an alkaline volcanic crater

 - one of only three such craters in the world.

 between the dry Kalahari and wetter Lowveld vegetation, commonly referred to as 'Bushveld'.
 Unlike any other large park, unique overlaps of mammals, birds and vegetation occur because of this transition zone.
 Springbok, Brown Hyena, the Red-eyed Bulbul, and Camelthorn trees usually found in arid areas are found cohabitating with moist-area-limited Impala

 will delight and entertain photographers and all but the most unobservant visitor.
 Pre-sunrise and post-sunset drives are possible owing to gate opening/closure times.

 Geologically, the Pilanesberg area is world famous.
 Its structure, termed the 'Pilanesberg National Park Alkaline Ring Complex' was formed by volcanic eruptions

 some 1 200 million years ago.
 Apart from its unique size, shape and rock types, the volcanic origin and resultant weathering of the extinct crater has resulted in a variety of landscapes.